NYankelev/datasciencecoursera-2/README.md

 # datasciencecoursera
-This is a pregraded assessment task
+This is a pregraded assessment task.